Louis Prima: Early life

 Louis Leo Prima was from a musical Italian American family in New Orleans, Louisiana.
 His father, Anthony Prima, was the son of Leonardo Di Prima, a Sicilian immigrant from Salaparuta, while his mother, Angelina Caravella, had emigrated from the island of Ustica north of Sicily as a baby.
 Prima was the second child of four; his older brother, Leon, was born in 1907, while his sisters Elizabeth and Marguerite were younger.
 Marguerite died when she was three years old.
 Leon, Louis, and Elizabeth were all baptized at St. Ann's Parish.
 They lived in a house at 1812 St. Peter Street in New Orleans.

 Prima's mother was a music lover, and she made sure that each child played an instrument.
 Louis was assigned the violin and started out playing at St. Ann's Parish.
 He became interested in jazz when he heard black musicians, including Louis Armstrong.
 Italian immigrants, Italian-Americans, and African-Americans in New Orleans at the time frequently socialized together in the same clubs and bars.
 Local clubs tailored to the ostracized Italian community, such as Matranga's, Joe Segrettas, Tonti's Social Club, and Lala's Big 25, were all Italian-American clubs owned and operated by Italians; African Americans were always welcomed in these clubs and often played music and fraternized with Italians and Italian-Americans.
 Prima's interest in jazz was sparked while frequenting these clubs and observing black and Italian jazz artists playing together.

 According to author Garry Boulard in his book Louis Prima, Prima paid attention to the music coming from clubs and watched his older brother Leon play the cornet.
 When Leon left the house to spend one summer in Texas, Prima practiced continuously on his worn-down cornet.
 He formed a band in 1924 with his childhood friends "Candy" Candido (bass), Irving Fazola (clarinet) and Johnny Viviano (drums).

-Prima attended Jesuit High School but transferred to Warren Easton High in the fall of 1926.
+Prima attended Jesuit High School but transferred to Warren Easton High, then a boys' school, in the fall of 1926.
 At Warren Easton, he played with the "Eastonites", the school band.
 In 1927, he partnered with fellow musician Frank Federico and the pair played at "The Whip", a run-down French Quarter nightclub.
 By the spring of 1928, Prima decided he would become a professional musician.